Ski: 2019-2020 4FRNT Inthayne, 188 cm

 Factory Recommended Mount Point: -5.8 cm from center; 86.9 cm from tail

-[Note: Our review is being conducted on the 18/19 Inthayne, which will return unchanged for 19/20, apart from graphics.]
+[Note: Our review was conducted on the 18/19 Inthayne, which will return unchanged for 19/20, apart from graphics.]

 4FRNT pro rider and ski builder, Thayne Rich, came out with his signature ski, the Inthayne, two seasons ago.
 His goal was to combine the quick-turning nature of the 4FRNT Renegade with the playfulness and twin tail of the 4FRNT Devastator in order to make a ski that he could throw tricks and land switch on in deep snow.
 For a bit of context surrounding the Inthayne and Thayne himself, check out this video: